UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When reading a digital gas meter, only record the main digits and ignore any numbers in a red box or after a decimal.

-If you have a newer natural gas meter, you might be lucky enough to have a digital display.
-Reading these is much like reading the odometer in your car.
+If you have a newer natural gas meter, you might have an electronic display.
+Capturing a digital gas meter reading is incredibly straightforward because the interface functions exactly like the mileage odometer in your vehicle.

 A person calculates gas costs from a meter reading and bill using a three-step process on a tablet.